tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - A Laser Sight has been added to Smuggler's safe in the first NY visit (replaces a recoil mod)
     - The Silencer in Paul's Apartment, Full-Auto Mod in Tong's Lab, and Laser Sight in Smugglers Safe are all guaranteed to appear even with the weapon mod shuffle turned on.
 - Miscellaneous Changes:
+    - Many default "<item> Activated" messages have been removed as these would pollute the log.
+    - Added miscelanous sounds when interacting with certain things, such as the Bioelectric "hiss" sound when using repair bots.
     - Fixed misaligned HUD elements (ammo display and belt) by moving the Ammo display down slightly.
     - A small light has been added to the flamethrower, to simulate the light created by the small pilot light.
     - Corpses placed within maps will now have proper blood pools.